nKey/layer-parse-module/README.md

 ```

 ###Calling your Cloud Function
 Once you have created the Cloud function with the layer-parse-module, you must call this function from your application and pass it the appropriate parameters (the userID and a nonce).
 The userID you are looking for is the objectID of the Parse User.
+Wherever you are requesting a nonce for authentication, your code should look like this:

 ####iOS
 ```objc